sipeed/sipeed_wiki/docs/soft/maixpy/en/course/network/socket_usage.md

 ---
 title: How to use Socket network programming
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: How to use Socket network programming
+desc: maixpy  How to use Socket network programming
 ---